wallytutor/WallyToolbox.jl/docs/src/Teaching/Transport Phenomena/A4-Finite-Volume-Diffusion.md

 \end{cases}
 $$

-For now these values might seem worthless, but later we will need them to properly scale the eventual convective boundary conditions applied to the problem.

 Applying the remaining component of differential volume to the equations lead to the following expressions. *Notice that the meaning of $\beta$ is now clear:  it is simply the factor multiplying $dr$ in the different coordinate systems.
 It will make the multiplied factor simplify in the right-hand side and appear back in the left-hand side.
 You should try performing this step by yourself to get a full insight of what is happening here.* So far the equations remain formulated identically.

 $$